Publication date: March 25, 2015 by Le French Book

 BERLIN

-The bombings had redoubled at dawn, and the ground trembled.
-The mans razor slipped a second time.
-Blood dribbled down his stubbly cheek.
+dribbled down his stubbly cheek.
 He clenched his jaw, grabbed a damp towel, and dabbed the cut.

-Designed to last a thousand years, the bunkers foundations were showing signs of weakness.
+Designed to last a thousand years, the bunker’s foundations were showing signs of weakness.

-He looked in the cracked mirror above the sink and barely recognized his face.
+barely recognized his face.
 The last six months of combat had left their mark, including two scars across his forehead, souvenirs of a skirmish with the Red Army in Pomerania.
 He would celebrate his twenty-fifth birthday in a week, but the mirror reflected someone a good ten years older.

-The officer slipped on a shirt and his black jacket and shot a half smile at the portrait of the FΓΌhrer, a mandatory fixture in all the rooms of the Third Reich Chancellerys air-raid shelter.
-He put on his black helmet, adjusted it, and buttoned his collar, fingering the two silver runes shaped like Ss on the right.
+fixture in all the rooms of the Third Reich Chancellery’s air-raid shelter.
+He put on his black helmet, adjusted it, and buttoned his collar, fingering the two silver runes shaped

 His uniform had such power.
 When he wore it, he soaked up the fear and respect in the eyes of passersby.
 He reveled in the gazes that oozed submission.
 Even children too young to understand the meaning of his black uniform pulled away when he tried to be friendly.
 It reactivated some primitive fear.
 He liked that.
 Intensely.
-Without his beloved leaders national socialism, he would have been a nobody, just like the others, leading a mediocre life in an ambitionless society.
+Without his beloved leader’s national socialism, he would have been a nobody, just like the others, leading a mediocre life in an ambitionless society.
 But fate had catapulted him to the inner circle of the SS.

 Now, however, the tide was turning.
 Judeo-Masonic forces were triumphing again.
 The Bolsheviks were scampering, ready to take over like a swarm of rats.
 They would spare nothing.
-Of course, he hadnt either.
-Hed left no prisoners on the Eastern Front.
+Of course, he hadn’t either.
+He’d left no prisoners on the Eastern Front.

-Pity is all the weak can be proud of, ReichsfΓΌhrer Heinrich Himmler liked to tell his subordinates.
-That same man had given hima Frenchmanthe Iron Cross for his acts of bravery.
+Heinrich Himmler liked to tell his subordinates.
+That same man had given him—a Frenchman—the Iron Cross

 Another tremor shook the concrete walls.
 Gray dust fell from the ceiling.
-That explosion was close, maybe just above the bunker in what remained of the chancellery gardens.
+That explosion was close, maybe just above the bunker in what remained of the

 A dream for some and a nightmare for others.

-It began after hed joined the SS Sturmbrigade Frankreich and then the Charlemagne Division, swearing allegiance to Adolf Hitler.
-This came two years after hed marched off with the Legion of French Volunteers Against Bolshevism.
-Marshal PΓ©tains spinelessness had disgusted him, and he had set his sights on the Waffen SS units that were taking foreign volunteers.
+It began after he’d joined the SS Sturmbrigade Frankreich and then the Charlemagne Division, swearing allegiance to Adolf Hitler.
+This came two years after he’d marched off with the Legion of French Volunteers Against Bolshevism.
+Marshal PΓ©tain’s spinelessness had disgusted him, and he had set his sights on the Waffen SS units that were taking foreign volunteers.

 He had fought bravely, and one day a general invited him to dinner that changed his life.
 Anti-Christian comments filled the conversation.
 The guests praised old Nordic religious beliefs and championed racist doctrines.
 Le Guermand listened with fascination as they related the strange and cruel stories of the clever god Odin, the dragon slayer Siegfried, and mythic Thule, the ancestral homeland of supermen, the real masters of the human race.